Sustainable-Development-Hero.jpg

 social projects

-At Puerto Los Cabos, we wholeheartedly accompany and support La Playa Community Center, a space that since 2015 has opened its doors to more than 400 families from La Playa, Rincón de la Playa, La Choya, Las Ánimas, and San Vicente.
+At Puerto Los Cabos, we accompany and support La Playa Community Center, a space that since 2015 has opened its doors to more than 400 families from La Playa, Rincón de la Playa, La Choya, Las Ánimas, and San Vicente.

 Originally created as a space for children artistic exploration, it quickly expanded to offer diverse programs addressing community needs and promoting environmental stewardship.